React JS 100 MCQ

 Question 50: How can you handle nested routes in React Router?

-B. By placing child Route components inside a parent Route component
+Correct Answer: B. Nested routes are handled by placing child Route components inside a parent Route component, allowing for more complex navigation structures.

 Question 51: What is the main purpose of Redux in a React application?